davewasmer/ember-cli-favicon/README.md

 // ember-cli-build.js
 var app = new EmberApp({
   'ember-cli-favicon': {
-    onSuccess() {}, // You can call your callback when favicons are generated successfully
+    enabled: true, // By default favicons are NOT generated in TEST and DEVELOPMENT envs to speedup builds onSuccess() {}, // You can call your callback when favicons are generated successfully
     iconPath: 'favicon.png', // icon path related to `public` folder